langf00rd/hashnode/cl6wci4ga0124vknv6d438srk.md

 We set the `content` property in the code above to an emoji (🤩).
 This emoji will be our default cursor icon.
 The size is then increased to `40px` to make it a little bigger.

 We change the default emoji every time the mouse is clicked to (😜).
-The class `pointer-clicked` class is created to accomplish this.
-This class will assign this class to the pointer in the JavaScript.
+The class `pointer-clicked` is created to accomplish this.
+This class will be assigned to the pointer in the JavaScript.

 ```
 .pointer-clicked::after {